ChuchoDC/ConnectR/README.md

 <br>

-This is a software fully developed in R, which implements indexes proposed by [Sidor et al. (2013)](https://doi.org/10.1073/pnas.1302323110).
+This is a software fully developed in R, which calculates indices proposed by [Sidor et al. (2013)](https://doi.org/10.1073/pnas.1302323110).

 Such indexes include:<br>
 **Biogeographic Connectedness**, **Network Cluserting**, **Average Ocurrences**, and **Average Endemics**.